 15.5.5 Properties of String Instances

-String instances inherit properties from the String prototype object and their [[Class]] internal property value is "String".
+String instances inherit properties from the String prototype object and have a [[NativeBrand]] internal property with value StringWrapper.
 String instances also have a [[PrimitiveValue]] internal property, a length property, and a set of enumerable properties with array index names.

 The [[PrimitiveValue]] internal property is the String value represented by this String object.
 The array index named properties correspond to the individual characters of the String value.
 A special [[GetOwnProperty]] internal method is used to specify the number, values, and attributes of the array index named properties.